National Iranian Congress: Section 3

+Section 4

-Section 4: The President shall be responsible for foreign affairs and communication with other countries and international organizations as the official representative of the people of Iran.
+The President shall be responsible for foreign affairs and communication with other countries and international organizations as the official representative of the people of Iran.
 The President shall be in charge of the country's short-term plans, budget and the government's administrative and employment affairs, and he/she can delegate these authorities.
 The President or his/her legal representative shall sign agreements relating to international unions, protocols, treaties, Iranian government and any of its ministries’ contracts with other governments or the private sector after Congressional approval.
 In special cases and if circumstances necessitate it, the President may appoint Special Representatives with specified authorities.
 Under these conditions, the Special Representatives’ decisions will be deemed as those of the President.
 Ambassadors are nominated by the Foreign Minister and shall be approved by the President.
 The President signs the credentials of the Ambassadors and accepts the credentials of the Ambassadors of other countries.
 In addition to the duties assigned to the President by the principles of this law and ordinary laws, the following duties also shall be the responsibility of the President and he/she shall not delegate them to another person: